ghdl/ghdl/README.md

   -->
 </p>

 This directory contains the sources of GHDL, the open-source analyzer, compiler, simulator and (experimental) synthesizer for [VHDL](https://en.wikipedia.org/wiki/VHDL), a Hardware Description Language ([HDL](https://en.wikipedia.org/wiki/Hardware_description_language)).
 GHDL is not an interpreter: it allows you to analyse and elaborate sources for generating machine code from your design.
-Native program execution is the only way for high speed simulation.
+Native program execution is the only way for high-speed simulation.

 # Table of Contents